-Application deadlines are posted each year on the School of Social Work's admissions website (https://socialwork.wvu.edu/students/msw/admissions-requirements)
+Application deadlines are posted each year on the School of Social Work's admissions website.
 Applicants who apply by the priority deadline are given priority for graduate assistantships and scholarships.
 The on-campus and online programs typically have different application deadlines each year.
 Please remember that all required materials must be received and processed by the required deadline dates.
 Keep in mind transcripts, references, and test scores often take longer than anticipated to arrive.